kuzGo/project-MS2/README.md

   - [Pixabay](https://pixabay.com/illustrations/heart-neon-color-red-neon-sign-3464049/).

 ## Acknowledgements
-- I wanted to thank [Nishant Kumar](https://github.com/nishant8BITS), for all the support and pieces of advice during  mentoring sessions of how to improve the project.
+- I wanted to thank [Nishant Kumar](https://github.com/nishant8BITS), for all the support and pieces of advice during  mentoring sessions on how to improve the project.
 - [Code Institute](https://codeinstitute.net/) for equipping me with the skills and knowledge to complete this project.
 - Friends and family for support and motivation.
+- Some parts of the README.md file have been used in my previous project.
-- Stephen Johnston for help with testing my project on Iphone devices.
+- The Code institute alumni Stephen Johnston for help with testing my project on Iphone devices.
 - [Shaun The Net Ninja ](https://github.com/iamshaunjp) for providing Modern JavaScript course which I also completed.